Inductive charging: Power losses and waste heat

-Inefficiency has other costs besides longer charge times.
-Inductive chargers produce more waste heat than wired chargers, which may negatively impact battery longevity.
+Due to the lower efficiency of inductive charging compared to conductive charging, devices took 15 percent longer to charge when supplied power is the same amount when tested in 2018.
 An amateur 2020 analysis of energy use conducted with a Pixel 4 found that a wired charge from 0 to 100 percent consumed 14.26 Wh (watt-hours), while a wireless charging stand used 19.8 Wh, an increase of 39%.
 Using a generic wireless charging pad and mis-aligning the phone produced consumption up to 25.62 Wh, or an 80% increase.
 The analysis noted that while this is not likely to be noticeable to individuals, it has negative implications for greater adoption of smartphone wireless charging.